-In this post, you will learn about the concepts of Softmax function with Python code example and why do we need Softmax function?
-As a data scientist / machine learning enthusiasts, it is very important to understand the concepts of Softmax function as it helps in understanding the algorithms such as neural network, multinomial logistic regression in better manner.
-Note that Softmax function is used in various multiclass classification machine learning algorithms such as multinomial logistic regression (thus, also called as softmax regression), neural networks etc.
+In this post, you will learn about the concepts of what is Softmax regression/function with Python code examples and why do we need them?
+As data scientist/machine learning enthusiasts, it is very important to understand the concepts of Softmax regression as it helps in understanding the algorithms such as neural networks, multinomial logistic regression, etc in a better manner.
+Note that the Softmax function is used in various multiclass classification machine learning algorithms such as multinomial logistic regression (thus, also called softmax regression), neural networks, etc.

-Simply speaking, Softmax function converts raw values (as outcome of functions) into probabilities.
-Here is how the softmax function looks like:
+Simply speaking, the Softmax function converts raw values (as an outcome of functions) into probabilities.
+The softmax function was invented in 1959 by the social scientist R. Duncan Luce in the context of choice models.
+Here is what the softmax function looks like:

-Lets understand this with an example.
-Let’s say the models (such as those trained using algorithms such as multi-class LDA, multinomial logistic regression) output three different values such as 5.0, 2.5 and 0.5 for a particular input.
+Let’s understand this with an example.
+Let’s say the models (such as those trained using algorithms such as multi-class LDA, and multinomial logistic regression) output three different values such as 5.0, 2.5, and 0.5 for a particular input.
 In order to convert these numbers into probabilities, these numbers are fed into the softmax function as shown in fig 1.

 Notice that the softmax outputs are less than 1.
-And, the outputs of softmax function sums upto 1.
-Owing to this property, Softmax function is considered as an activation function in neural network and algorithms such as multinomial logistic regression.
-Note that for binary logistic regression, the activation function used is sigmoid function.
+And, the outputs of the softmax function sum up to 1.
+Owing to this property, the Softmax function is considered an activation function in neural networks and algorithms such as multinomial logistic regression.
+Note that for binary logistic regression, the activation function used is the sigmoid function.

 Here is the Python code which was used to derive the value shown in fig 2.